Privacy Notice Language

-- clients that purchase our Services (or the key contacts that work for our clients) (“Clients“); and
+- Clients that purchase our psychometric assessments (“Assessments”) and/or reporting services (collectively with Assessments, the “Services”) (or the key contacts that work for our clients) (“Clients“);

-- individuals that provide responses (“Participate”) in any of our psychometric assessments (“Assessments“) at the request of a Client (“Participants“).
+- Individuals that participate (“Participate”) in any of our Assessments at the request of a Client (“Participants“); and

 The personal information we collect through our Website may include your name, occupation, company for which you work, business address, home address, email address and phone number, financial and credit card information, and biographical information.
 If you contact us, we may also keep a record of that correspondence.

 - technical information, including your login information, browser type and version, time-zone setting, browser plug-in types and versions, operating system and platform;